CONTRIBUTORS

 MAJOR CONTRIBUTOR

 Warren has been involved with gymnastics since he was 7 years old, when he trained at Huddersfield Gymnastics Club with coaches Tony Birkhead and Ian Rainbird.
 In 1988, Mike Talbot employed him as a coach to work at Leeds Gymnastics Club.
 As the club was transforming itself from the L.A.I.
 (Leeds Athletic Institute), they moved to the Carnegie Regional Centre of Excellence where he worked alongside Lajos Sovago on Men’s Artistic both part time and full time until 2001, coaching some of the current Leeds Men’s Artistic coaches as gymnasts.
 During that time, he coached several national squad gymnasts and was Assistant Director of the U14 National Squad.
-The gymnasts he worked with have represented the club and Great Britain abroad up to and including the World Championships and he is an IPC (International Performance Level) level coach.
-As Leeds moved to independence from the Council, Warren became a club Board member helping oversee its move to a new facility.
-He has experience in digital marketing and now runs his own digital communications agency called MAKE.
+The gymnasts he worked with have represented Leeds and Great Britain abroad up to and including the World Championships and he is an IPC (International Performance Level) coach.
+As Leeds moved to independence from the Council, Warren became a club board member helping oversee its successful move to a new facility.
+Leeds Gymnastics Club is now one of the largest clubs in the UK.
+He has experience in digital marketing and now runs his own digital agency called MAKE.

 warren slingsby